ArkitShah/music_recommender/readme.md

 	score = accuracy_score(y_test, predictions)

-The code should look like [this](music-recommendation-accuracy.ipynb)
+The code should look like [this](music-recommendation-accuracy.ipynb).

 ## 3. Persisting the model